marvin-nyalik/BudgetApp/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- [ ] Major appreciations to Gregoire Vella for the Creative Commons design of this project.

-I would like to thank microverse for defining these project requirements
+- [ ] I'd also like to thank Microverse for defining the project requirements

 <p align="right">(<a href="#readme-top">back to top</a>)</p>